bbatsov/metaredux/_posts/2026-03-03-whats-next-for-clojure-mode.md

 <!--more-->

-While TreeSitter is the future of Emacs major modes, the present remains a bit more murky -- not everyone is running a modern Emacs or an Emacs built with TreeSitter support, and many people have asked that "classic" major modes continue to be improved and supported alongside the newer TS-powered modes (in our case -- [clojure-ts-mode](https://github.com/clojure-emacs/clojure-ts-mode)).
+While Tree-sitter is the future of Emacs major modes, the present remains a bit more murky -- not everyone is running a modern Emacs or an Emacs built with Tree-sitter support, and many people have asked that "classic" major modes continue to be improved and supported alongside the newer TS-powered modes (in our case -- [clojure-ts-mode](https://github.com/clojure-emacs/clojure-ts-mode)).
 Your voices have been heard!
 On Bulgaria's biggest national holiday (Liberation